Creating a Tutorial from an old Sage Worksheet (.sws)¶

 using the Mac app and have placed it in your Applications directory.

-Next, you will need an optional package to parse your worksheet.
+Next, you will need an optional package to covert your worksheet.
 Use the command:

 to install it (or, in the Mac app, use the

 Terminal Sessionadvanced menu).